BrendanWagoner/restaurant_finder/README.md

 ## Project Status

-Working on this project weekly, with goals to finish and have it work for any location.
+Working on this project weekly, now can enter any location and recieve a response.